bobabots253/BobaTime/README.md

 ![example image](https://raw.githubusercontent.com/YCSRobotics/GrizzlyTime/master/wiki_images/main_screen.png)

-GrizzlyTime is a Java based time logging system that links with Google Sheets.
+BobaTime >> Forked from Grizzlytime is a Java based time logging system that links with Google Sheets.
 It features fast setup (<5minutes), logging of individual student dates, quick student registration, flexible 6 digit ID system, etc.

 ## Notice
 Google Sheets has a maximum column limit of 256 columns.
 The Date Log WILL break once this limit has been reached!